Tzogeo/Solar-System-App/README.md

-# Solar-System
+# Solar-System-App

-Welcome to Solar-System, a Python program built using Pygame that offers a range of interactive features related to the celestial bodies within our solar system.
-Some examples are: a simulation of the movement of the planets in scale, information about the planets, an easy and a not so easy quiz about them and a free-fall simulation on the planets
+Welcome to Solar-System-App, a Python program built using Pygame that offers a range of interactive features related to the celestial bodies within our solar system.
+Some examples are:
+* a simulation of the movement of the planets in scale
+* information about the planets
+* an easy and a not so easy quiz about them
+* a free-fall simulation on the planets

 ## Essential libraries:
-pygame
+* pygame
-sys (pre-installed with python) random (pre-installed with python) webbrowser (pre-installed with python) math (pre-installed with python) datetime (pre-installed with python)
+* sys (pre-installed with python)
+* random (pre-installed with python)
+* webbrowser (pre-installed with python)
+* math (pre-installed with python)
+* datetime (pre-installed with python)

 ## How to install the project:

-Ensure you have Python installed on your system.
+* Ensure you have Python installed on your system.
-Install Pygame library by using pip install pygame(in Windows).
+* Install Pygame library by using pip install pygame(in Windows).
-Clone this repository to your local machine.
+* Clone this repository to your local machine.
-Navigate to the directory where the program is saved.
+* Navigate to the directory where the program is saved.
-Run the solar_system.py file using Python.
+* Run the solar_system.py file using Python.

 ## How to use the project:
-From the main menu by prssing the appropriate button the user access the features below:
+From the main menu by pressing the appropriate button the user access the features below:
 * Key 1: shows information about the planet
 * Key 2: shows a free fall simulation
 * Key 3: shows the planets(and their movement) in scale